rancher-sandbox/cluster-api-provider-elemental/doc/ELEMENTAL_API_SETUP.md

 ## Using Ingress

 Ingress can better take care of certificates rotation and integration with `cert-manager`.
+When using a TLS termination proxy, you can configure this provider with the `ELEMENTAL_API_ENABLE_TLS="\"false\""` variable, which is also the default value.
 If using the default self-signed CA, you can still configure `ELEMENTAL_ENABLE_DEFAULT_CA="\"true\""` and use the already generated `elemental-api-ssl` certificate to configure the Ingress `tls` settings.
 For example: